vikramsamak/react-realtime-clock/README.md

 ![npm](https://img.shields.io/npm/v/react-realtime-clock)
 ![npm](https://img.shields.io/npm/dw/react-realtime-clock)

-**react-realtime-clock** is a simple and customizable React component that displays a real-time clock.
-With support for multiple time zones and various date formats, it makes it easy to integrate a clock into your React applications.
+A React component library with a real-time clock and essential hooks like useTimeElapsed, useStopWatch, and useCountdown for versatile time-tracking features.

 ## Table of Contents